NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

             </patterns>
         </kernel>

-The value of the ``ORIGINAL`` element, provides will be used to extract the kernel name from the CK comment area.
+The value of the ``ORIGINAL`` element will be then used to extract the kernel name from the CK comment area.
 If we use the NAIF utility ``COMMNT`` we can read the comment in an example kernel ``mro_sc_psp_210628_210710p.bc``::